levinsamuel/boisbot/README.md

 ## Installing

+ 1. Create a virtual environment for this project, see `virtualenv` above for documentation.
- 1. `pip install -r requirements.txt`
+ 2. `pip install -r requirements.txt` or
+ 3. `python setup.py install` or `python setup.py develop` as you please